krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 3
 - Lecture 4 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of matrix multiplication in CUDA

+## Day 4
+- Lecture 5 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of tiled matrix multiplication in CUDA